Singer (TV series)

 Singer (歌手 (Gēshǒu)), previously known as I Am a Singer (我是歌手 (Wǒ Shì Gēshǒu)), is a Chinese singing competition show broadcast on Hunan Television.
 It is based on the Korean show I Am a Singer.
-The competition was opened to well-known professional singers from the music industry across worldwide, and featured a rotating cast of singers performing each week, usually with seven singers, who performed in front of a 500-member audience.
-The votes cast from the audience were the sole determinant for the results and one singer who received the fewest votes is eliminated while a new singer substituted in place of that singer, featuring a constantly changing lineup of artist throughout the series.
+The competition is open to well-known professional singers from the music industry worldwide, and features a rotating cast of (usually) seven singers performing each week in front of a 500-member audience.
+The votes cast from the audience are the sole determinant for the results and the singer who receives the fewest votes is eliminated, with a new singer substituted in their place.
 The first season featured 12 contestants, but later increased to as many as 22 due to twists and competition rules added in later seasons.
 The inaugural series was first taped on 10 January 2013 and premiered on 18 January 2013.

-After four seasons under the name of I Am a Singer, in 2017, the competition show went on a re-branding with a simplified title of Singer (歌手 (Gēshǒu)), but retaining similar competition format.
-The eighth and final season, entitled Singer 2020, or Singer: Year of the Hits (歌手:当打之年 (Gēshǒu: Dāngdǎ zhī Nián)), began taping on 3 January 2020; the season was initially slated for a premiere on 10 January 2020, but was postponed twice; the season was first announced to premiere on 31 January 2020, but was again postponed to 7 February 2020 because of the ongoing COVID-19 pandemic that occurred prior to the intended premiere date.
+After four seasons under the name of I Am a Singer, in 2017, the show was rebranded as Singer (歌手 (Gēshǒu)), but retained the same competition format.
+The eighth season, entitled Singer 2020, or Singer: Year of the Hits (歌手:当打之年 (Gēshǒu: Dāngdǎ zhī Nián)), began taping on 3 January 2020; the season was initially slated for a premiere on 10 January 2020, but was postponed twice; the season was first announced to premiere on 31 January 2020, but was again postponed to 7 February 2020 because of the COVID-19 pandemic that occurred prior to the intended premiere date.
 The series finale aired on 24 April 2020.

 On 22 September 2020, Hong Tao announced during the Hunan TV's Merchants Association meeting that Singer will cease production after eight seasons of air, citing a gradually lower viewership ratings and its competition against other rival programs in the current Chinese reality television landscape.
+However, on November 12, 2023, Mango TV reversed the decision and decieded to revive the series, allowing a ninth season to premiere on May 10, 2024 after a four-year hiatus.